 TGax Editor: Please make changes to the 1st paragraph in this subclause as shown below :

 An AP or PCP may choose to include only a partial list of nontransmitted BSSID profiles in the Beacon frame, S1G Beacon frame or DMG Beacon frame or to include different sets of nontransmitted BSSID profiles in different Beacon frames, S1G Beacon frames or DMG Beacon frames.
-An AP corresponding to the transmitted BSSID may choose to include only a partial list of nontransmitted BSSID profiles in an unsolicited broadcast Probe Response frame or a Probe Response frame sent in response to a Probe Request frame with Address 3 field set to wildcard BSSID and SSID set to wildcard.
+An AP may choose to include only a partial list of nontransmitted BSSID profiles in an unsolicited broadcast Probe Response frame or a Probe Response frame sent in response to a Probe Request frame with Address 3 field set to wildcard BSSID and SSID set to wildcard.
 An AP advertising a complete list of nontransmitted BSSID profiles shall set the Complete List Of NonTxBSSID Profiles field of Extended Capabilities element to 1.
+An EMA AP operating on 2.4/5GHz and advertising a partial list of nontransmitted BSSID profiles in a Beacon or Probe Response frame should include, in that frame, a Reduced Neighbor Report element carrying discovery information (such as Short SSID) of nontransmitted BSSIDs whose profiles are not advertised in the frame to aid fast discovery of all nontransmitted BSSIDs in the multiple BSSID set that are discoverable.

 TGax Editor: Please make changes to the 3rd paragraph in this subclause as shown below :

 An AP shall set the BSSID Count field of the Multiple BSSID Configuration element to indicate the number of active BSSIDs in the multiple BSSID set, and shall set the Profile Periodicity field to indicate the number of beacons a scanning STA is required to receive in order to discover all the active nontransmitted BSSIDs in the set.
-An AP corresponding to the transmitted BSSID shall send a Probe Response frame carrying Multiple BSSID element that includes, at a minimum, the nontransmitted BSSID profiles requested by the soliciting Probe Request frame.
+An AP shall send a Probe Response frame carrying Multiple BSSID element that includes, at a minimum, the nontransmitted BSSID profiles requested by the soliciting Probe Request frame.

 ITEM #2: Missing combination for Short SSID and BSS Parameters in RNR